Alan Grant (writer): 2010s

 In 2013 Grant teamed with Robin Smith to create Scott vs Zombies, commissioned by Edinburgh's Artlink with support from Creative Scotland.
 In 2012, he completed the award-winning Canadian children's graphic novel The Loxleys and the War of 1812, now in its second edition.

 In 2016 Grant and John Wagner created a new comic for BHP Comics.
-Drawn by Dan Cornwell "Rok of the Reds" tells the story of a dangerous intergalactic outlaw, Rok of Arkadi, who, while on the run, hides on Earth by taking over the body and life of troubled football star Kyle Dixon.
+Drawn by Dan Cornwell, Rok of the Reds tells the story of a dangerous intergalactic outlaw, Rok of Arkady, who, while on the run, hides on Earth by taking over the body and life of troubled football star Kyle Dixon.

 In 2020, in response to the COVID-19 pandemic, Grant led a local community project in the village of Moniaive to produce a comic about the virus and the residents' community spirit.

 Awards

 Grant received an Inkpot Award in 1992.

 Personal life

-Alan Grant was born in Bristol, but moved with his family to Newtongrange, Midlothian, at the age of one.
-He attended Newtongrange Primary School and Dalkeith High School, where he was frequently expelled and reinstated.
-After leaving school, he worked briefly in a bank.
 Grant was married to Sue Grant, and had a daughter, Shalla.
 The Grants lived in Moniaive, Dumfriesshire.
 He died on 20 July 2022, survived by Sue, Shalla and four grandchildren.